git-town/git-town/package/packaging.md

 ### Debian Based Distributions
 The process is now automated from travisCI.
-Now, when a new release is made from github, a new deb file is made and automatically uploaded to the releases page.
+When a new release is made from github, a new deb file is made and automatically uploaded to the releases page.

 ### Coming soon: rpm files for redhat/fedora based distros